Seth (cartoonist): Model buildings

 In 2008, Seth collaborated with the Kitchener-Waterloo Art Gallery and RENDER (now the University of Waterloo Art Gallery), on an exhibition titled "The North Star Talking Picture House".
 For this exhibition one of the buildings from Seth's Dominion City project was re-built at the Kitchener-Waterloo Art Gallery as a walk-in theatre wherein visitors could sit and watch a program of black and white documentary shorts that had been produced by the National Film Board of Canada.

 Seth is the subject of the 2014 documentary film Seth's Dominion, which received the grand prize for best animated feature at the Ottawa International Animation Film Festival.

 Personal life

 As of 2004, Seth lived in Guelph, Ontario, with his wife Tania Van Spyk, whom he married in 2002.

 Awards

 Seth has won a number of industry awards throughout his career, and in 2011 was honoured by being the first cartoonist to win the literary Harbourfront Festival Prize.
 In 2020, Clyde Fans became the first graphic novel ever to receive a Giller Prize nomination.
+On June 17, 2022 Seth was awarded the Ordre des Arts et des Lettres by the French government.

+In 2024, Seth (and "Clyde Fans") appeared in a stamp series honouring Canadian graphic novelists.
+He was joined there by Chester Brown ("Louis Riel") and Michel Rabagliati ("Paul à Québec").